 Evergreen Magnolia Trees – Varieties and Types

-Magnolia Grandiflora is the 'Evergreen Magnolia' and in its many forms is the most prominent group of evergreen magnolias.
-Ranging from large specimen trees such as Magnolia St Mary's, Magnolia Exmouth, to types suited to hedging or screening such as the small growing Magnolia 'Little Gem' which is the the most popular of this group.
+Magnolia Grandiflora is the ‘Evergreen Magnolia’ and in its many varieties is the most prominent group of evergreen magnolias.
+Ranging from large specimen trees such as Magnolia St Mary’s, Magnolia Exmouth, to types suited to hedging or screening such as the small growing Magnolia ‘Little Gem’ which is the the most popular of this group.

 Although these are all smaller growing cultivars, most Magnolia grandiflora can benefit from pruning.

 SORTING THROUGH THE EVERGREEN MAGNOLIAS

 Evergreen Magnolias have been popular for many years, ‘Little Gem’ a small growing cultivar, perhaps being the variety that really made these trees popular.

 Now we have not only Magnolia ‘Little Gem’, but also Magnolia ‘Kay Paris’ and the soon to be released Magnolia ‘Teddy Bear’.
 So we hear landscapers ask ‘what’s the difference?’

 Magnolia Grandiflora will grow up to 20m or more, an absolutely fantastic specimen tree in park or a very large garden.

 Magnolia ‘Little gem’ was the first of the so called ‘dwarf’ magnolias, however it will still grow to 10m.
 Magnolia ‘Little Gem’ can be pruned back, this makes it well suited for maintaining as a tall hedge, however its great as feature tree as well.